amosbatto/pmcommunity/extraRest/README.md

 If the name of a field is misspelled or not included, the record will be inserted and the field will set to NULL (left blank).
 Fields which are auto-increment do not need to be included.

-If *none* of the names of the fields passed to this endpoint match any of the names of the PM Table's fields, then the HTTP status code will be `400` and the following error will be returned: will be returned:
+If *none* of the names of the fields passed to this endpoint match any of the names of the PM Table's fields, then the HTTP status code will be `400` and the following response will be returned:
 ```javascript
 {
    "error": {